nodejitsu/overwatch/README.md

 Overwatch is an `EventEmitter` that emits events reflecting various states of the couches it watches.
-It has a fairly simple api that allows you to easily setup and watch `bi-directional` replication.
+It has a fairly simple api that allows you to easily watch and monitor `bi-directional` replication.

 ## Design